-Incoming President Trump has ordered the immediate removal of all ambassadors appointed by President Obama, in a departure from usual protocol.
+Incoming Donald Trump has ordered the immediate removal of all ambassadors appointed by President Obama, in a departure from usual protocol.

 When President Obama took office in 2008, there were no openly gay ambassadors representing the U.S. But the first publicly gay ambassador appointed by Obama was David Huebner, in 2009, as ambassador to New Zealand and Samoa.